kylerove/pediatricurologybook/_chapters/01-01_embryology-of-urinary-tract.md

 ### Key Points
 {:.key-points-head}

-Differentiation of the external genitalia is also outlined in ([Table 1](#table-1){:.table-link}) The genital tubercle becomes the phallus in males and the clitoris in females.
+Differentiation of the external genitalia is also outlined in [Table 1](#table-1){:.table-link}.
+The genital tubercle becomes the phallus in males and the clitoris in females.
 The urogenital folds become the urethral plate in males and the labia minora in females.
 The labioscrotal swellings develop into the scrotum in males and the labia majora in females.
 As part of lower urinary tract development, the urogenital sinus forms the proximal urethra and its urogenital folds form the urethral plate for the distal urethra in males.
 In contrast, the urogenital sinus forms the entire urethra in females as well as the distal vagina.
 {:.key-points-paragraph}

 ## Conclusion